Groking :active, :focus and :focus-visible pseudo-classes

 A browser applies :active

 when a user activates an element.
-Activation is the timespan between
+Activation refers to the

 , <button>